Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 @subsection occt_ocaf_9_3 XML Document Structure

 Every XML Document has one root element, which may have attributes and contain other nodes.
 In OCAF XML Documents the root element is named "document" and has attribute "format" with the name of the OCAF Schema used to generate the file.
 The standard XML format is "XmlOcaf".
 The following elements are sub-elements of \<document\> and should be unique entries as its sub-elements, in a specific order.
 The order is:
-* **Element info** - contains strings identifying the format version and other parameters of the OCAF XML document.
+* **Element info** -- contains strings identifying the format version and other parameters of the OCAF XML document.
 Normally, data under the element is used by persistence algorithms to correctly retrieve and initialize an OCAF document.
 The data also includes a copyright string.
-* **Element comments** - consists of an unlimited number of \<comment\> sub-elements containing necessary comment strings.
+* **Element comments** -- consists of an unlimited number of \<comment\> sub-elements containing necessary comment strings.
-* **Element label** is the root label of the document data structure, with the XML attribute "tag" equal to 0.
+* **Element label** -- the root label of the document data structure, with the XML attribute "tag" equal to 0.
 It contains all the OCAF data (labels, attributes) as tree of XML elements.
 Every sub-label is identified by a tag (positive integer) defining a unique key for all sub-labels of a label.
 Every label can contain any number of elements representing OCAF attributes (see OCAF Attributes Representation below).
-* **Element shapes** - contains geometrical and topological entities in BRep format.
+* **Element shapes** -- contains geometrical and topological entities in BRep format.
 These entities being referenced by OCAF attributes written under the element \<label\>.
 This element is empty if there are no shapes in the document.
 It is only output if attribute driver *XmlMNaming_NamedShapeDriver* has been added to drivers table by the *DocumentStorageDriver*.

 ### OCAF Attributes Representation